Church of the Lukumi Babalu Aye v. City of Hialeah

 Church of the Lukumi Babalu Aye, Inc. v.
-Hialeah, 508 U.S. 520 (1993), was a case in which the Supreme Court of the United States held that an ordinance passed in Hialeah, Florida, forbidding the "unnecessar[y]" killing of "an animal in a public or private ritual or ceremony not for the primary purpose of food consumption", was unconstitutional.
+Hialeah, 508 U.S. 520 (1993), was a case in which the Supreme Court of the United States held that an ordinance passed in Hialeah, Florida, forbidding the unnecessary killing of "an animal in a public or private ritual or ceremony not for the primary purpose of food consumption", was unconstitutional.

 Background

 Santería is an Afro-Cuban religion developed as a syncretism of Roman Catholicism and Yoruba religion by Yoruba people brought as slaves from Yorubaland to Cuba by the Atlantic slave trade.
 Adherents can fulfill their destiny through the aid of beings known as orishas, who subsist off blood from animal sacrifice.
 Animals, usually chickens, killed during ritual slaughter are then cooked and eaten by the celebrants, except during death and healing rituals, where sick energy is believed to have passed into the sacrifice.
 Santeria has been subject to widespread persecution in Cuba, so it is traditionally practiced in secret, employing saint symbolism.

 The Church of Lukumi Babalu Aye, Inc., is a Florida nonprofit organized in 1973 by Ernesto Pichardo, who was an Italero-level priest in the Santeria faith.
 The Lucumí language is used in the Santeria liturgy and Babalú-Ayé is the spirit of wrath and disease.
 In April 1987, the Church leased a property at 173 W. 5th Street, Hialeah, in Miami-Dade County, Florida and announced its intention to use the site to openly practice the faith.

 The Hialeah City Council held an emergency public session on June 9, 1987.
 At the session, Councilman Silvio Cardoso stated that the religion is "in violation of everything this country stands for"; Councilman Andres Mejides observed that the Bible does not allow this particular type of animal sacrifice; and Councilman Julio Martinez noted (to audience applause) that in Cuba "people were put in jail for practicing this religion."
-Hialeah's police chaplain testified that the Church worshipped "demons" and the city attorney testified that "This community will not tolerate religious practices abhorrent to its citizens."
+Hialeah's police chaplain testified that the Church worshipped "demons" and the city attorney testified that "this community will not tolerate religious practices abhorrent to its citizens."
 Pichardo's brief testimony was met with taunts from the audience.